Keysets

 If you are on a paid plan, you can rotate secret keys on your keyset.

-This feature helps in maintaining a secure and compliant environment when using PubNub's services (such as Access Manager) by automating key management and avoiding the risk of using compromised keys.
+This feature helps you maintain a secure, compliant environment with PubNub services (such as Access Manager) by automating key management and avoiding reuse of compromised keys.

-To set up an expiry date for the secret key, select the Rotate button and use the date picker to choose the time when the secret key will expire.
+To set an expiry date for a secret key, select Rotate and use the date picker to choose the expiry time.

 Last updated on